Raj4884/vanraj-demo/README_health_assistant.md

 # Health Assistant AI Agent

 A personal health assistant that reminds you to take medications, provides health diagnoses based on symptoms, and sends voice notes and text messages to your phone.
+This AI agent helps you stay on top of your medication schedule and provides preliminary health information when you need it.

 ## Features